 Semi-custom cabinets range in price depending on the extent of modifications, the type of wood, and the finish used.
 A superior wood like cherry, a distorted finish or change in dimensions will raise the price.
 Basic semi-custom oak or maple cabinets for a smaller kitchen start at around $2,000.
 For a moderate quality wood in a moderately sized kitchen, plan to spend $10,000 to $15,000 on semi-custom cabinets, says Griggs.

 “When you are looking, if resale is an option down the road, the kitchen is the number-one selling factor when the decision is made to purchase a home,” Griggs says.
 “Ninety percent of my time personally is spent in the kitchen.
 Nowadays kitchens are made around gathering and just spending quality family and friend time.
 Lots of islands and desk areas and wine areas.
 The kitchen is just a great focal point and gathering area.
 The number-one selling factor is how functional and what the kitchen looks like.”

 Custom cabinets: All the bells and whistles

 Custom cabinetmakers price by the job.
-With custom cabinetry, every kitchen is unique and price depends on detail.
+With custom Wholesale cabinet, every kitchen is unique and price depends on detail.
 If the homeowner wants an elaborate island or desk/workspace built in the kitchen, then it’s going to cost more.
 An elaborate finish, a superior quality of wood or very detailed cabinets will drive the price up.
 Generally, custom cabinets are more expensive than stock and semi-custom cabinets.